Hayatism/Data110/Markdown-Exercise.md

 - training and workforce development
 - remediation and reduction of legacy pollution
 - development of clean water and wastewater infrastructure

+This new paragraph will have some `variable` inline code when I find one applicable for this project.

+## Agencies and the number of programs
+  #### All agencies that have reported their engagement in Justice40 are required to release their covered programs and report data on the benefits directed to disadvantaged communities. below is a table of agencies and the number of programs as of 2/9/2024